OutSystems/docs-product/src/setup-maintain/setup/system-requirements.md

 Limitations:

-* The touch feature of touch screen devices is not supported, however, you can use touch screen devices with keyboard and mouse.
+* The touch feature of touch screen devices isn't supported, however, you can use touch screen devices with keyboard and mouse.

 #### Operating System